pimentones/e2e-web-test-automation/README.md

    - 3.10.
 Scenario: Prevent adding out-of-stock items
    - 3.11.
 Scenario: Display past orders

-4. Install and config playwright
+4. Install and config playwright plus project structure

 - 4.1.
 Decision 1: Use .env default code coming with playwright installation or use simpler one used during course Despite the default .env code provides a better strucutre, I went with the simpler code given the project's structure is straightforward and the project is not intended to run tests in different environments.

-- 4.2.